-- Name address and telephone number - Names of individuals involved - The manner of the alleged incident/s or circumstances - Whether they will submit any evidence (if applicable) - How they became aware of the nature of the allegation - You should not attempt to deal with any allegation or suspicion yourself, rather inform your Club Welfare Officer or your County Welfare Officer or the ECB Safeguarding Team.
+- Name, address and telephone number;

+- Names of the individuals involved;

+- The manner of the alleged incidents or circumstances;

+- Whether they will submit evidence; and

+- How they became aware of the nature of the allegation.

+You should not attempt to deal with any allegation or suspicion yourself.
+You should inform the Club Safeguarding Officer or your County Welfare officer or the ECB Safeguarding Team.